FermiParadox/backend_sensors_for_seniors/README.md

 ### Secrets (passwords, api-keys, etc.) not stored on Git
-File with secrets is ignored on commits.
+File with secrets is ignored on commits. (should have used env-variables)

 # Middlewares